MSc Management (CSR and Sustainability)

 We will consider applicants whose grades are slightly lower than the programme's entry requirements, if they have a relevant postgraduate qualification.
 If this is the case, applicants should include their CV (curriculum vitae / résumé) when they apply, showing details of their relevant qualifications.

 See international equivalent qualifications on the International Office website.

-We aim to guide, teach and develop knowledgeable, thoughtful and ethical management practitioners who will thrive in a global environment working within international teams.
+We aim to guide, teach and develop knowledgeable, thoughtful and ethical management practitioners who will thrive in a global environment.
 This degree provides excellent preparation for all careers in management in any sector.

-Previous graduates of the MSc Management have gone on to work at a variety of companies all over the world, including L'Oreal, World Wildlife Foundation, Deutsche Bank, LG Electronics, Huawei, Abercrombie & Fitch, and the NHS.
-Others have gone on to join start-ups or to set up their own businesses.
+Previous graduates of the MSc Management have gone on to work at companies such as L'Oreal, World Wildlife Foundation, Deutsche Bank, LG Electronics, Huawei, Abercrombie & Fitch, and the NHS.
+Others have gone on to join startups or to set up their own businesses.